rigdev/docs/docs/kubernetes.md

 ## Installation

-With the dependencies installed and running, we can setup rig by installing the rig helm chart.
+With the dependencies installed and running, we can setup Rig by installing the rig helm chart.

 <!--- TODO: validate if this work with the defaults of the chart or adjust